 Fact: You may have heard of claims that certain foods can help speed up your metabolism and bring about faster weight loss.
 However, you must note that no single food can lead to drastic weight loss.
 Losing weight is about being in a calorie deficit, which means that you burn more calories than you consume.
 Weight loss occurs by making holistic lifestyle choices, and is a balance of the right nutrition, exercise, and sleep.

 Myth: Skipping meals/ starving will help you lose weight

-Fact: It is often believed that skipping meals can lead to weight loss because you are eating less, and therefore, ingesting fewer calories.
-But missing out on meals may have an opposite effect on your body.
+Fact: It is often believed that if you don’t eat you will lose weight, because you are eating less, and therefore, ingesting fewer calories.
+But missing out on meals may have the opposite effect on your body.
 You’d feel hungrier through the day and may end up snacking more on high fat/ high sugar foods.
 This in the long run may lead to weight gain.
-Eating foods that are nutritionally devoid may also cause you to miss out on essential nutrients that are required for optimal body functioning.
+Eating nutritionally devoid foods may also cause you to miss out on essential nutrients that are required for optimal body functioning.
 So, being starved may not be a wise idea.
 It is important to listen to your body for hunger cues and eat nutritiously and smartly.

 Myth: Weight loss pills/ supplements are a good way to lose weight